amazingma/MTHCell/README.md

 `num_heads`: Number of attention heads.<br/>
 `batch_size`: Batch size.<br/>
 `lr`: Initial learning rate.<br/>
-`lrf`: Controlling the lr decay rate.
+`lrf`: Controlling the decay rate of the lr.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.